pensjonatus/flash-fiction/blog/night-terrors.md

 ---
-title: 'Night Terrors'
+title: Night Terrors
 date: '2014-06-08'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I am a mother.
 Or I was a mother, I do not know anymore.